Lies, lies, and lies: Liars are flourishing in today’s world.

 “The truth prevails while the liar is disgraced.”
 This saying has been known throughout history, yet we often find ourselves lying at the slightest opportunity.

-But being good is not good everywhere and everytime.
+But being good is not good everywhere and every time.

 You have to respond in support of yourself no matter what comes your way, this is a necessity to protect yourself from cunning people who are always there to make sure that you suffer.